MicrosoftDocs/IntuneDocs.cs-cz/intune/wi-fi-settings-configure.md

 - Android 4 a novější
 - Android Enterprise a beznabídkový režim
 - iOS 8.0 a novější
-- macOS (Mac OS X 10.11 a novější)
+- macOS X 10,11 a novější
 - Windows 10 a novější, Windows 10 Mobile a Windows Holographic for Business

 > [!NOTE]